Covid Q&A: How to get a booster in Wales?

 Adults can contact their local health board to book an appointment.

-Side affects of boosters?
+Side effects of boosters?

 The most common ones include a sore arm, headache, chills, fatigue and nausea.